migfig/Labs/README.md

         }

 **What's missing** in this project:
 This is just a placeholder to start up building a very robust fluent testing light framework helper on top of any Testing Framework like **NUnit** or other of the well know frameworks, but useful enough for being used in real daily code testing.
+More methods need to be added to support testing property values like: GreaterThan, Equals, etc. This latest missing methods will be used by the WebApi tester project.

 ## Related Records Project ##
 The **Related Records** project is about making easy for a business developer/analyst to see given a database schema what table records are related to each other table records and let the developer/analyst navigate back and forth and drilling down as much as possible through the data entities.
 This is a **WPF** Windows application.